-Offshore freshwater resources in the Canterbury Basin
+Offshore freshwater resources in the Canterbury Basin.

-Southeast Chatham Rise margin: tectonics, dynamics and paleoceanography
+Southeast Chatham Rise margin: tectonics, dynamics and paleoceanography.

 From Leg 374 (Ross Sea) sites U1524 and RSCR-19A kept in the scheduling pool for JRFB.
 Proponents to submit a mini-leg proposal to SEP to drill additional new sites near the Ross Ice Shelf by October 2018 to bring it up to a full expedition.